-II.A.2.
+II.A.2.a)

 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
 (Core)

-II.A.2.a) At a minimum, the program director must be provided with the salary support required to devote 20-50 percent FTE of non-clinical time to the administration of the program.
-(Core)
+At a minimum, the program director must be provided with the salary support required to devote 20 percent FTE of non-clinical time to the administration of the program.
+Additional support for the program director and the associate program director(s) must be provided based on program size as follows: (Core)